Informational Tax Protest Meeting

 by Pam Wachholz – GRI Realtor® Better Homes & Gardens Real Estate – Home City

 Hi neighbors!
 We’ve all been affected by rising property values, whether we are homeowners or renters.
+We have issues either in debt payment or debt recovery.In case of debt recovery people can also contact experts from moorcroft debt recovery as they can help you to reclaim the money that you owe to others.
 As property owners, we do have the ability to try and reign in the year-over-year increases in appraised value and total property tax bill, and I hope this article helps you navigate, or at least gain a better understanding of the property tax appraisal process!

 First, a few clarifications: